gjlondon/definitive_guide_to_django_deployment/README.md

 *Note: AWS has a soft limit of 5 elastic IP's per account.
 So if you already have elastic IP's allocated, you may need to delete or reassign them in your AWS management console.*

+After you change the IP, you'll also need to change your ALLOWED_HOSTS django setting.
+The fab command updates the host settings in your config files in the local guide directory you've been working in, but to push those changes to your server you'll need to update your secret databag:

+    cd chef_files
+    knife solo data bag create config config_1 --json-file ../deploy/settings.json cd ..

+And re-bootstrap the server to update the settings:

+    fab bootstrap:webserver

 <a id="code"></a>
 #Automatically Deploy Your Code